Little Shop of Horrors (1986 film): Box office

 Little Shop of Horrors, after a delay needed to complete the revised ending, was released on December 19, 1986, and was anticipated to do strong business over the 1986 holiday season.
-The film grossed $39 million at the box office, which, from the viewpoint of the studio, was considered an underperformer.
+The film grossed $39 million at the box office in the United States and Canada, which, from the viewpoint of the studio, was considered an underperformer.
+Internationally, it grossed $15 million, for a worldwide total of $54 million.
 However, it became a smash hit upon its home video release in 1987 on VHS and Beta.

 Critical reception

-Rotten Tomatoes retrospectively collected reviews to give it a score of 90% based on reviews from 51 critics, with an average rating of 7.37/10.
+Rotten Tomatoes retrospectively collected reviews to give Little Shop of Horrors a score of 91% based on reviews from 53 critics, with an average rating of 7.4/10.
 The general consensus states: "Remixing Roger Corman's B-movie by way of the Off-Broadway musical, Little Shop of Horrors offers camp, horror and catchy tunes in equal measure—plus some inspired cameos by the likes of Steve Martin and Bill Murray."
 On Metacritic, which uses an average of critics' reviews, the film has an 81% rating based on 15 reviews, indicating "universal acclaim" (14 positive reviews, 1 mixed, and no negative).
 Richard Corliss of Time magazine said, "You can try not liking this adaptation of the Off-Broadway musical hit -- it has no polish and a pushy way with a gag -- but the movie sneaks up on you, about as subtly as Audrey II."
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.